 We also have risk management plans in place for all of our programs, and close relations with local communities.
 We hire local staff that know the lay of the land, and can spot risky situations.
-We monitor weather, crime, and government notices, and also have a partnership with HX Global.
+We monitor weather, crime, and government notices, and also have a partnership with International SOS.
 We keep our finger on the pulse of what’s going in the country.

 In Bayahibe: Nearest clinic is right in town about 10 minutes away, nearest hospital is about 30 minutes away in La Romana.